 What is posture?

-Posture has been defined as the ‘attitude or position of the body’ which should be able to fulfill three important functions:
+Posture has been defined as the ‘attitude or position of the body’ which should be able to fulfil three important functions:

 - Maintaining the alignment of the body’s segments in any static position: supine, prone, sitting, quadruped, and standing

-- Anticipating change that will allow for engagement in voluntary, goal-directed movements such as reaching and stepping
+- Anticipating change that will allow for engagement of voluntary, goal-directed movements such as reaching and stepping

 - Reacting quickly to unexpected perturbations or disturbances in balance or centre of gravity